-Sheri Thompson- Director of Human Resources 419-448-3054, thompsonsa@tiffin.edu Office for Human Resources - Seitz Hall
+Nadia Lewis- VP of Human Resources and the Center for Intercultural Excellence 419-448-3433, lewsina@tiffin.edu Office for Human Resources - Seitz Hall

 Section IV- University Statement on Discriminatory Harassment

 Students, faculty, staff, and administrators are entitled to an employment and educational environment that is free of discriminatory harassment.
 The harassment policy at Tiffin University is not meant to inhibit or prohibit educational content or discussions inside or outside of the classroom that include relevant, but controversial or sensitive subject matters protected by academic freedom.